WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicating-decentralised-storage-network.md

 decentralised storage network while providing the required application behaviour.

-First we provide an brief overview of the three projects and list the requirements for storing the Verifiable Credentials stored in each project.
+First we provide an brief overview of the four projects and list the requirements for storing the Verifiable Credentials stored in each project.